anpavlovsk/ci-cd-tutorial-sample-app/README.md

 https://sonarcloud.io/project/overview?id=application-ksu
 ![Sonar](download.png)

-- Status response messages should go to Slack channels (temporarily disabled due to the lack of slack permissions set)
+- Status response messages should go to Slack channels (temporarily commented due to the lack of slack permissions set so job will move on without distructions)